kkonstas88/LLM-NER/README.md

 ## NER Tagging Structure

-The **NER (Named Entity Recognition) tags** you provided follow the **BIO tagging scheme**, which is commonly used in NER tasks to label entities in text.
+The **NER (Named Entity Recognition) tags** used in this project follow the **BIO tagging scheme**, which is commonly used in NER tasks to label entities in text.
 Here's a breakdown of what each tag means:

 ### **Tag Structure**
 - **B-**: Indicates the beginning of a named entity.